Jubaroo/LeaderboardAndTitles/README.md

 # Leaderboard And Titles

+Adds a leaderboard for players that shows the top players in certain fields.
+Skills, unique kills, achievements, and more are tracked.
+Also adds new titles and the ability to add your own custom titles.

 # **Leaderboard**

 - There is now a Leaderboards action on your body and hand, as well as on any skill.